eacooper/wonder/motion_in_depth/scripts/README.txt

 	-If the experiment crashes, you will need to press command+c twice(?) to get the keyboard control back

+	-Note the differences between specifying a *step* (in arcminutes of disparity) versus a ramp (in monocular degrees per second).
+So the ending disparity of a 3D ramp will be 2x the number you input, in degrees.
+The magnitude of a 2D step will be 1/2x the number you input, in arcminutes.
+During analysis everything is converted to degrees

 	GUI:
 		-You can't record and provide feedback at the same time

-		-Expected duration is based on some assumed inter-trial break duration
+		-Expected duration is based on some assumed inter-trial break duration, around 5 seconds

-		-"Settings changed" warning is okay if you just changed the repeats

 		-Once a new value is changed, press enter to update GUI info